shivam4312/shivam4312/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working on Web Development projects
-- 🌱 I’m currently learning Java and MERN Technology
+- 🌱 I’m currently learning React Js
-- 🤝 I’m looking to collaborate on some awesome projects using MERN Tech.
+- 🤝 I’m looking to collaborate on some awesome projects using React Js.
 - 💬 Ask me about anything related to tech, I am happy to help
 - ⚡️ Fun-Fact: I spend almost 4 hours to read memes everyday :)
 - 📫 How to reach me: shivam43120@gmail.com